How to Measure a Dog: Finding the Perfect Fit

 How do I measure my dog for a harness?

-To measure for a harness, use a flexible measuring tape to determine the circumference of your dog's chest right behind the front legs.
-Ensure the tape is snug but not tight when measuring the girth.
+To measure for a harness, use a flexible measuring tape to determine the circumference of your dog's chest right behind the front legs and around the shoulder blades.
+Ensure the tape is snug but not tight when measuring the circumference.

 What measurements are needed for a dog collar?